-It has been more than an year now, since I’m travelling India – exploring its horizons and stretching through its boundaries – from days on end.
-And during the stint I’ve come across, this repeated question, a predicament rather, that why am I busy travelling my own country, when there is so much to see in the world.
+It has been more than an year now, since I’ve been travelling in India.
+And during this time I’ve come across, this repeated question, that why am I busy travelling my own country, when there is so much to see in the world.
 “What is the reason behind this abiding fascination,” someone once asked.

-Here, some of the most important life lessons this country has taught me:
+Here, some of the most important life lessons this country has taught me, and will teach more in the day to come:

 People Are Not Bad, After All